Our Story

 Founder, President & Chair

 Professor of Pediatrics at the University of South Dakota Sanford School of Medicine, practicing at Avera Children's Hospital serving a predominantly rural population encompassing several Native American communities.
-NIH-funded researcher with 70+ peer-reviewed publications.
+Board of Regents at the American College of Critical Care Medicine.
+NIH-funded researcher with 75+ peer-reviewed publications, including in the New England Journal of Medicine Catalyst and Harvard Business Review.
 As a pediatric critical care leader, he has authored national clinical guidelines at the American Academy of Pediatrics and Society of Critical Care Medicine.
+Former Senior Advisor at McKinsey & Company.
 Bush Fellow, Aspen Health Innovators Fellow, and member of the Aspen Global Leadership Network.
+Recipient of the 2023 McNulty Catalyst Award through the John P. McNulty Prize, and a Presidential Leadership Scholar (Class of 2026).

 Spends his free time building a world of Legos with his son.